Best Artificial Intelligence Books to Read in 2025

 Leave it to Swedish-American cosmologist Max Tegmark to extrapolate the implications of AI back in time billions of years to the very origin of cognition, as well as forward to the stars.
 In the process, he breaks down life (as the title implicates) into three phases.
 Life 1.0 is the biological origins; Life 2.0 the cultural overlays; Life 3.0 technological enhancements.

-Buy this Life 3.0: Being Human in the Age of Artificial Intelligence book on Amazon here.
+- Find Life 3.0 Being Human in the Age of Artificial Intelligence by Max Tegmark with publisher Penguin Random House.

 “If data is the new oil, China is the new Saudi Arabia,” Kai-Fu Lee, one of China’s top AI thought leaders, boldly posits.
 Born in Taiwan, coming of age in the U.S., and now residing in China, Lee has a global perspective on the AI landscape.
 He is bullish on China’s position to lead the market in AI, but for reasons that may not have Silicon Valley rushing to repatriate.